scott-anderson-wc/cs210pub/lectures/L06/js1.md

 ## Running JS

 * The "immediate" tab on the lower part of the page is a perfect sandbox.
-You can make if full-screen
+You can make it full-screen
 * You can also use the console in the Chrome Dev Tools (or equivalent in Firefox)
 * The console is nice for trying functions defined by a web page

-1. Open your class workspace and create a folder named `js1`
+1. Open your public class workspace and create a folder named `js1`
-1. Create a file stuff.html that has a `script` tag that loads `stuff.js`
+1. Create a file `stuff.html` that has a `script` tag that loads `stuff.js` Maybe add an `h1`, too.
 1. Create a `stuff.js` file that just contains `console.log("loaded");`
+1. Run the `stuff.html` file
+1. Open the `stuff.html` file in a new tab
+1. Open the JS console in the new tab.
-1. See that this works.
+1. See the `loaded` message

 ## Exercise 1